heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 TCP is a reliable protocol: data sent is guaranteed to be received by the other application.

-A good analogy is to think of TCP as a phone call.
-You must first establish a connection with the other person before you can talk to them.
+A good analogy is to think of TCP as a phone call: you must first establish a connection with the other person before you can talk to them.
 Once the connection is established, you can talk to the other person and they will hear everything you say.